SiJiL82/currency-converter/README.md

 - ## User Menu
     - Options presented to user allowing them to control the program flow.
     - Created dynamically from an array of objects defining the actions, making it easy to expand.
-        - Several screenshots in this readme were taken before the "Search for a currency" option was added, showing that it was simple to add this additional option in.
     - The "Quit" option is automatically appended to the end of the list.
     - Colour formatting makes the menu clear to users.
     - Validation ensures only numerical values from the list can be chosen.